 Head over to Stevo’s in Heyburn for burgers, steaks and fries with their own special spicy fry sauce.
-Shoshone Snack Bar features burgers, fries, hot dogs, and its signature mile-high ice cream cones.
-Al’s Frostop in Paul serves made-to-order burgers and is especially known for its killer onion rings, banana splits and other tasty frozen treats.
+Shoshone Snack Bar features burgers, fries, hot dogs and its signature mile-high ice cream cones.

-For those who yearn for a great deli sandwich, The Twin Falls Sandwich Co. on Main Avenue has a number of signature offerings including the Balanced Rock, with ham, pastrami, bacon and cheddar cheese piled high on a fresh hoagie roll.
-For a yummy afternoon treat, have a glass of CloverLeaf Creamery’s rich chocolate milk.
+Those who yearn for a great deli sandwich, will enjoy The Twin Falls Sandwich Co. on Main Avenue, whose many signature offerings include the Balanced Rock, with ham, pastrami, bacon and cheddar cheese piled high on a fresh hoagie roll.

 Jakers in Twin Falls has long been a go-to for consistently good food.
-The restaurant features northwest-grown USDA choice beef on its menu, so a good bet is to try the Cajun bacon-wrapped sirloin or the Double R ranch prime rib, with au jus and a creamy horseradish sauce.
+The restaurant features northwest-grown USDA-choice beef, so a good bet is to try the Cajun bacon-wrapped sirloin or the Double R ranch prime rib, with au jus and a creamy horseradish sauce.

-Prime rib is also a favorite at Henry’s at the Drift Inn, located in historic downtown Rupert.
+Prime rib is also a favorite at Henry’s at the Drift Inn in historic downtown Rupert.
 Henry’s is perhaps most famous, however, for its distinctive battered and fried finger steaks made from an original recipe that dates back to 1963.